Supporting and Sustaining Theatrical Arts in Our Schools

 After weeks of rehearsals, it’s time to move the show to the theatre where we add in all the technical elements including sound, microphones, lights, scenic design, set pieces, props, and costumes.
 This can be very different for the children and they need the opportunity to adapt to their new “stage.”

 Tech and dress rehearsals can be long and tedious requiring patience and a great deal of concentration.
 However, through this process the cast learns the “professional” side of the theatrical experience and polishes their show before premiering it to a live audience.

 Arts Alive! communicates with families via email and website updates.
 Please be sure that we have your current email address.
 You may also receive communications from your school’s PTO Liaison.
 All school play information is posted on the Arts Alive! website www.artsalivebarrington.org.
-Select your child’s school from the top navigation menu to access rehearsal schedules, download music for practice, read any notices.
+Select your child’s school from the top navigation menu to access rehearsal schedules, music for practice, and other relevant production information.
 Notices are sent via email every week.
+Additionally, information may be shared via a private Facebook page specific to a school’s performance as well as via text reminders.
 Please contact us at firstname.lastname@example.org with any questions/concerns.

 Fees and Expenditures

 Arts Alive! strives to produce theatrical events of the highest standard.
 We believe that children in turn, set very high standards for themselves.
 Producing theatre is an expensive business; it is not, however, a lucrative one, which is why most Arts’ Institutions stay afloat through grants and benefactors.
 Here’s what your registration fee and the box office proceeds from the performance go towards:

 - Script duplication for the actors and professional, technical, design, and volunteer staff members

 - Hundreds of costumes, either purchased or custom-made; costume storage, dry cleaning, laundry, supplies and occasional shipping

 - Sets (scenery), large set pieces, and props that are sourced or designed, built and painted